ophwug/docs/README.md

 ## Common to all comma devices

-### The Bad ODB-C Cable Case
+### The Bad OBD-C Cable Case

-ODB-C is a comma.ai standard that uses a USB-C cable between the comma harness box and the comma device.
+OBD-C is a comma.ai standard that uses a USB-C cable between the comma harness box and the comma device.

 **Symptoms**:

 * The device does not go into "on-road" mode.
 It is stuck at the home screen.
-  * The IGN line isn't making its way through the ODB-C cable properly.
+  * The IGN line isn't making its way through the OBD-C cable properly.
 * You get random errors in openpilot such as, but not limited to:
   * "Car Unrecognized"
   * "CAN Bus Error"